moveit/moveit_tutorials/doc/ros_visualization/visualization_tutorial.rst

 *(NOTE: If you don't use the catkin package, simply replace 'catkin build' with 'catkin_make')*

+Alternatively, you can complete the `MoveIt!
+Setup Assistant tutorial
+<../setup_assistant/setup_assistant_tutorial.html>`_
+to generate a MoveIt! configuration for the PR2 that you can use.
+This tutorial assumes the generated MoveIt! configuration package is called "pr2_moveit_config".

 This tutorial does **not** require you to actually have a PR2 robot, it just needs a set of working robot model files.